MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

    </vector>

 The library only supports a subset of the `Vector Drawable specification <https://developer.android.com/reference/android/graphics/drawable/VectorDrawable>`_, to optimize the CPU time and memory needed for parsing and interpreting Vector Drawables in resource-constrained embedded devices.
+If the input Vector Drawable does not comply with this format, the library will throw an exception.

 .. note::